chamatt/create-kaol-app/readme.md

 With that connection string, you will have two environment variabled you need.

-First one is the `MIGRATION_DB_URL`, this will be the connection string you copied above.
+First one is the `MIGRATE_DB_URL`, this will be the connection string you copied above.
 This will be used during deployment to migrate the db to the latest migration.

 Second one is the `DATABASE_URL`, it will be the same connection string you copied above, but with `?pgbouncer=true&schema=public&connection_limit=1` appended at the end.
 This is what the app will use, and it's has connection pool enabled, which is a requirement for serverless environments